Suvroneel/Spam-Email-and-Sms-Classifier/README.md

 📍Update 1 - Now user's input data and their respective output will be recorded and will be used for futher training and testings ✔✔

 📍Update 2 - Minor fixes .
 Implemented speeling check for further checking ✔✔

+📍Update 3 - The model is much more trained and a navbar along with a breath taking wallpaper is added